meliksahk/awesome_crm/README.md

 ## What it offers

-Açık Kaynak CRM delivers an end-to-end CRM experience — from sales-pipeline management to invoicing, from AI-assisted sales helpers to multi-tenant isolation.
+Awesome CRM delivers an end-to-end CRM experience — from sales-pipeline management to invoicing, from AI-assisted sales helpers to multi-tenant isolation.
 All business logic is **API-First**; the Next.js panel consumes that API.
 Every endpoint is **secure by default**, and authorization is verified on every request